 The beautiful winter months create a magical, wondrous time that allows us to reflect and get ready for the active spring and summer seasons that lie ahead.
 For our hardwood floors, however, winter can create a “slush” of ice, dirt, water, particles, and everything in between, which is both pesky and potentially harmful to our surfaces.
+So you need to be ready with some insights for the best wood floor protection.
 With some key steps taken by savvy homeowners like yourself, you can protect your hardwood floors in the winter and beyond!

 WetWorx™ Tackles Winter Slush

 If your cleaning schedule typically accounts for the floors being cleaned every other weekend, the winter months call for this to be at least a weekly chore.
 The prevalence of snow and melted ice outside means that more watery mess will make its unwelcome way inside.

 Thankfully, all six sides of every Hearthwood plank are protected with WetWorx™ Splatter and Spill Guard, which prevents moisture absorption 250% more than standard hardwoods.
 Plus, you can easily mop away messes since Hearthwood water resistant wood flooring is warranted against damage from wet-mopping with Swiffer™ WetJet Wood cleaning systems.

 While Hearthwood engineered hardwood floors also feature a strong, scratch-resistant coating, it is still important to remove gravel, grit, and tracked-in particles to prevent damage for the best wood floor protection.